Temps and termites are on the rise. Schedule your free inspection today.

-866-844-7723 Call us for a free quote Contact us
+866-844-7723 Book your free inspection Contact us

-Can mosquitoes carry Coronavirus?
+Can mosquitoes carry coronavirus?

 For a mosquito to infect humans, the virus must be able to replicate in the mosquito’s gut and salivary glands, but it can’t.
-The Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), and The American Mosquito Control Association (AMCA) all agree that mosquitoes are not a vector of COVID-19 simply because if a mosquito can’t become infected, it can’t spread it to its host.
+The Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), and the American Mosquito Control Association (AMCA) all agree that mosquitoes are not a vector of COVID-19, simply because if a mosquito can’t become infected, it can’t spread it to its host.

 Animated mosquitoes